 Grant Cardone has been in the real estate investing game since the mid 90’s .

-He leads Cardone Capital as the found and CEO, with the company pointing to his leadership and strength for not only their success, but their investors as well.
+He leads Cardone Capital as the founder and CEO, with the company pointing to his leadership and strength for not only their success, but their investors as well.

 As previously mentioned…Cardone Capital is known for managing nearly $2 billion in real estate!